fiwippi/go-ascii/examples/convert/README.md

     Path to the ffmpeg binary (default "ffmpeg") -ffprobe string
-    Path to the ffprobe binary (default "ffprobe") -font string
+    Path to the ffprobe binary (default "ffprobe") -fontsize float
-    Path to a .ttf font file which the characters will be rendered as.
-If empty, 'Cascadia Code Mono Bold' is used -fontsize float
     Font size in points (NOT pixels) (default 14) -input string